Improve Your Streaming Experience With A VPN

 Choose Your Server Location

 VPNs alter the perceived location of your IP address.
-So if you’re in the U.S. and you want to watch something on BBC iPlayer, you could use a streaming VPN to switch your location to a server in the United Kingdom.
-If you’re looking to watch the most current shows on NBC’s streaming service Peacock and you don’t live in America, then you should switch your location to the United States.
+So if you’re in the U.S. and you want to watch something on BBC iPlayer, you could use a VPN for streaming to switch your location to a server in the United Kingdom.
+If you want to watch the most current shows on NBC’s streaming service Peacock and don’t live in America, then you should switch your location to the United States.

-Once you’ve changed your location, you can then use the Internet as normal, but now with the ability to access content available in that region.
-Learning how to use a streaming VPN will unlock new content, but keep in mind it will not give you access to streaming services that you don’t pay for.
+Once you’ve changed your location, you can use the Internet as normal, but now with the ability to access content available in that region.
+Learning how to use a VPN for streaming will unlock new content, but keep in mind it will not give you access to streaming services you don’t pay for.

 Even with a VPN installed, it might not be possible to access specific content.
 Potential roadblocks include strong security measures to prevent the usage of VPNs.
 Netflix is notorious for blocking IP addresses it associates with VPN providers.